lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 Further reading:

 * The official authority on these matters is the [Ministry of Foreign Affairs](http://www.mfa.go.th/main/en/home){: target="_blank"}.
-You can also check your home country's official embassy website for the most up-to-date an accurate info.
+You can also check your home country's official embassy website for the most up-to-date and accurate info.
 * Thought not an official website, [ThaiEmbassy.com](https://www.thaiembassy.com/thailand/changes-visa-exempt.php){: target="_blank"} is a highly detailed resource.
 * [Hobo With a Laptop has an excellent guide to tourist visas here,](Hobo With a Laptop has a detailed guide to tourist visas here,){: target="_blank"}&nbsp;but while it says its updated for 2020 watch out - the address given for immigration is no longer correct.